 In-depth examination of the structure and function of the human body.
 First of a three-term sequence.
-Includes a review of chemical principles and cell characteristics as a basis for structure and function, as well as a study of tissues and the integumentary, skeletal, and nervous systems.
-Prerequisite: CH100 or CH104 and CH105 (CH105 must be taken concurrently with BI231 if not completed previously) or consent of instructor.
+Includes a review of chemical principles and the study of cells, tissues and the integumentary, skeletal, and nervous systems.
+Prerequisite: CH110, CH104 or equivalent, or consent of instructor.
 Class fee \$12.
-F, W, Sp; offered summer as needed.
+F, W, Sp, offered summer as needed.